snijderlab/rustyms/README.md

 Any contribution is welcome (especially adding/fixing documentation as that is very hard to do as main developer).

 # IMGT generate
 Using the `rustyms-imgt-generate` the definitions for the germlines can be updated.
-Put the imgt.dat.Z file in the rustyms/databases directory and unpack it (this can be downloaded from https://www.imgt.org/download/LIGM-DB/imgt.dat.Z).
+Put the imgt.dat.Z file in the `data` directory and unpack it (this can be downloaded from https://www.imgt.org/download/LIGM-DB/imgt.dat.Z).
 Then run `cargo run --release -p rustyms-imgt-generate` (from the root folder of this repository).